-Sr. no. Guideline Risk level Will it impact the alternative data source?
+Sr. no. Guideline Rating level Will it impact the alternative data source?
 Rating (to be filled in by the user) 1 Is the data available for free?
-Low - paid vendor-sourced data Medium - paid government- sourced data High - free data No 2 Check the cost for a commercial model.
-Low - one-time payment Medium - small one-time payment with a recurring pay-as-you-go (PAYG) model High - PAYG model or no upfront payment No 3 Check the acquisition cost of data versus its return or impact.
-Low - high acquisition cost as compared to the envisaged return or impact Medium - medium acquisition cost as compared No h.
-Predictive ability
+Low - paid vendor-sourced data No Medium - paid Government- sourced data High - free data 2 Check the cost for a Low - one-time payment No commercial model.
+Medium - small one-time payment with a recurring pay-as- you-go (PAYG) model High - PAYG model or no upfront payment